-We, our parent company and other subsidiaries or affiliated companies are also involved in various other legal actions arising in the ordinary course of business.
+We, our parent company and our subsidiaries or other affiliated companies are involved in various legal actions arising in the ordinary course of business.
 In the opinion of management, the ultimate disposition of these other matters will not have a material adverse effect on our consolidated financial position, results of operations, cash flows or business.